vijayiitkgp/songs_mood_classification/README.md

 ### Prerequisites

-Your system should have python 3.0+ installed.
+Your system should have following dependencies installed.

+* python 3.0+
+* scikit-learn 0.22.1

 ### Installing

-The dependencies are mentioned in the requirement.txt file.
+The dependencies are mentioned in the requirements.txt file.

 Step to install dependencies:

 ```
-pip3 install -r requirement.txt
+pip3 install -r requirements.txt
 ```

 ## Train the model